 AcousticsJaffe Holden Acoustics

 TheaterAuerbach Pollock Friedlander

-PhotographsSan Labs for Ennead Architects, Ennead Architects
+PhotographsSan Labs for Ennead Architects, Courtesy of Ennead Architects